LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Sensors for Evaluation

-For this evaluation, the sensors listed in the table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are used for sensor characterisation.
+For this evaluation, the sensors listed in the Table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are used for sensor characterisation.
 The selection of sensors is described in chapter \ref{sensor-selection}.
 The additional column for the *Background Noise* is taken from the respective data sheets of the sensors and will be verified in the later *Background Noise* measurement in chapter \ref{sensor-characterisation-background-noise}.

 %%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%

-The values in table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are taken from the data sheets of the relevant manufacturers as a reference for comparison with the later measurement results.
+The values in Table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are taken from the data sheets of the relevant manufacturers as a reference for comparison with the later measurement results.

-The developed framework is directly compatible with a variety of magnetic field sensors without modifications, including those listed in the table.
+The developed framework is directly compatible with a variety of magnetic field sensors without modifications, including those listed in the Table.
-For this evaluation, the sensors listed in the table are used for sensor characterisation.
+For this evaluation, the sensors listed in the Table are used for sensor characterisation.
 This selection is made for the following reasons:

 * Availability of ready to use development boards
 * Specifications correspond to the application areas